-There’s nothing like falling down the rabbit hole of a good conspiracy theory to help pass the time – and thankfully a Reddit thread has compiled some of the best about football.
+There’s nothing like falling down the rabbit hole of a good conspiracy theory to help pass the time – and the world of football is full of them.

-Whether you believe them or not, reading conspiracy theories is always good fun – we personally recommend The Dyatlov Pass and Yuba County Five if you have a spare tinfoil hat.
+Whether you believe them or not, reading conspiracy theories is always good fun.
+We personally recommend looking up The Dyatlov Pass and Yuba County Five if you have a spare tinfoil hat.

-Reddit user blueballs kicked off a thread discussing the best football conspiracy theories, and we’ve rounded up some of the best, excluding the incredibly libellous sections sadly.
+Reddit user ‘blueballs’ kicked off a thread discussing the best football conspiracy theories.
+We’ve rounded up some of the best, excluding the incredibly libellous sections sadly.

 But just hours before the final was set to take place, the striker suffered a seizure and was initially excluded from Brazil’s starting XI in the team sheet submitted to match officials.
 He was later restored to the XI but was ineffective as France triumphed 3-0.